lzm1069/test/readme.txt

-this is a simple practise
+this is a diffcult practise